“Let’s look at it from the other way around. Let’s consider your weak points.”

 I turned back.
 Was she still speaking to me?
 No, I decided.
 She was merely expressing her own view of the world.

-The Love Detective: Next Level will be officially launched on 28th September!!
+The Love Detective: Next Level officially launched on 28th September!!